IDE Paralel ATA hard disk drive tutorial

 Now that you have compiled it, burn the .hex file to your PIC with your programmer

-Plug your circuit into your PC for serial port communication at 38400 baud rate.
+Plug your circuit into your PC for serial port communication at 115200 baud rate.
 Now turn it on.
-It should do the following in this order:
+You should get data similar to the image below onto your serial port.
+You will also hear the hard drive turn on and off because of one of the examples in the sample file.

 I will go over some of the key points you need to know about hard disk coding.
 Open the sample file with an editor if you have not done so already.
 The code in the sample file may change, therefore it may be different then what you see here.
 The sample file you have downloaded will always be tested and correct.